Think about joining an exercise class to maintain motivation

 Does the class have an element of body contact?

-Body contact in exercise should always be avoided.
+Body contact in exercise is something you should tend to avoid.

 Are there different levels of class on different days?

-Always start with a beginners' class if you are new to the form of exercise.
+Always start with a beginners' class.
 Learning good technique from the start is essential to gain the most benefit.

-As movements are gentle and flowing and instructors usually use light music in the background, many people find this form of exercise helps them gain a sense of calm and reduced stress.
-It's a slower paced class but the continued movement mean that you burn calories and keep joints mobile.
+As movements are gentle and flowing and instructors usually use light music in the background, many people Body Balancie calming.
+It's a slower paced class but the continued movement mean that you burn calories and keep your joints mobile.
 The class will work your core stability which means it is good for posture management.

 This class involves working your way around a set of exercise stations, each with a different exercise for you to perform.
 The exercises throughout the class cover a combination of strengthening and cardiovascular with each exercise being performed for a set time period.
 A good circuit class will ensure you have a full body workout.

 The benefit of circuit training is that it allows you to work at your own pace on each exercise.
 It's up to you how hard you work.
-Be aware that its easy to become competitive with fellow class mates who are exercising on the same station with you.
+Be aware that its easy to become competitive with fellow class mates.
+You might feel good during the class but if you do too much you might have a flare up.

 Many gyms will offer various types of core stability class.
 They might be called Gym Ball class or Swiss Ball class.